William Ormond Butler: Between the wars

 After the war ended, Butler returned to the Field Artillery.
 In November 1919, he was transferred to Camp Pike, Arkansas, where he commanded a battalion of the 10th Field Artillery Regiment.
 On 5 January 1920, he entered the Field Artillery School at Fort Sill, Oklahoma, from which he graduated on 7 December.
 He was promoted to the substantive rank of captain in the Field Artillery on 25 August 1919, and reverted to that rank on 13 February 1920.

 Butler transferred to the Air Service on 1 July 1920.
 He went to Langley Field, Virginia, where he attended the Airship School.
 On completing the flying course there, he remained as a flying instructor until 30 June 1922, and commanded the 19th Airship Company until 31 August 1925.
 He was a student officer at the Air Service Primary Flying School at Brooks Field, Texas, from 12 September 1925 to 4 January 1926, and at the Air Service Advanced Flying School at Kelly Field, Texas, where he completed the Special Observation Course from 4 January to 18 March 1926.
 He was now rated as an airship pilot, a balloon observer, and an air observer.
-He commanded the 12th Airship Company at Scott Field, Illonois, 28 May 1926 to 6 April 1929.
+He commanded the 12th Airship Company at Scott Field, Illinois, 28 May 1926 to 6 April 1929.

-On 25 May 1929, Butler departed for the Philippines, where he was the post exchange officer of the 4th Composite Group at Nichols Fieldfrom 15 June 1929 until 15 February 1930.
+On 25 May 1929, Butler departed for the Philippines, where he was the post exchange officer of the 4th Composite Group at Nichols Field from 15 June 1929 until 15 February 1930.
 He commanded the 66th Service Squadron there until 1 July 1930, and then was executive Officer of Nichols Field and 4th Composite Group until 18 June 1931, when he returned to the United States.

 Butler attended the Air Corps Tactical School at Maxwell Field, Alabama, from which he graduated on 12 June 1932, ranked third in his class.
 He was promoted to major in the Air Corps on 1 August 1932.
 He then attended the United States Army Command and General Staff College at Fort Leavenworth, Kansas, from 25 August 1933 to 22 June 1935; this time he was ranked top of his class.
 He attended the Air Corps Flying School at Randolph Field and Kelly Fields, and graduated as a rated airplane pilot on 7 October 1936.
 While there, he was promoted to the temporary rank of lieutenant colonel on 26 August.
 From 1 January 1937 to 6 June 1938, Butler was the commander of France Field in the Panama Canal Zone.